foo-dogsquared/freebies-hunt-api/src/list.md

 - [Ardour](https://ardour.org/) | A free and open source digital audio workstation (DAW) with an emphasis on audio recording.
 It is also a cross-platform tool being able to run on the three major OS (Windows, Mac OS, and Linux).
 If you want to see the source code of this tool, you can visit the [remote repo](https://github.com/Ardour/ardour).
 - [Awesome Music](https://github.com/ciconia/awesome-music) | An [awesome](https://github.com/sindresorhus/awesome) list that lists out free music libraries and tools.
 - [Bandlab](https://www.bandlab.com/) | A free web-based digital audio workstation (DAW) by Cakewalk, known for their premium DAW by the same name.
 It's also a social platform for musicians to share their work.
+- [Chrome Music Lab](https://musiclab.chromeexperiments.com/) | A compilation of experimental musical tools built by Google.
+It could be a fun way of fiddling around with music.
 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory) | A Coursera course offered by Edinburgh University to get you started on learning the rudimentary information on music theory.
 - [LMMS](https://lmms.io/) | **(Also comes with a community of musicians with their sharing platform.)** A free and open source digital audio workstation that lets you composes beats and music.
 It can run on the major desktop operating systems: Windows, Mac OS, and Linux.
 If you want to visit the source code, you can go [right here](https://github.com/LMMS/lmms/).
 - [MuseScore](https://musescore.org/) | **(I recommend this one a lot if you want to aid with studying music theory, they've done good last year ever since they've been acquired by the Ultimate Guitar company.)** A free and open source composition and notation software.
 It also has cross-platform support for Windows, Mac OS, and Linux.
 You can see the source code itself on their [remote Git repo](https://github.com/musescore/MuseScore/).
+- [musictheory.net](https://www.musictheory.net/) | A website that mainly features lessons, exercises, and tools for you to learn and practice on music theory topics.
 - [Music Theory for Musicians and Normal People (by *Toby W. Rush*)](http://tobyrush.com/theorypages/index.html) | A free collection of one-page PDFs created by Toby Rush discussing the basics of music theory.
 (Also, you could just download all of the pages in one PDF if you look at the bottom.)
 - [Native Instruments Komplete Start Production Suite](https://www.native-instruments.com/en/products/free/) | A free music production suite provided by Native Instruments, famous for their sampler program, Kontakt.
 - [Open Music Theory](http://openmusictheory.com/) | A open textbook on college-level music theories and lessons.